 If the SCEF-Reference-ID is present, the receiving node shall store the configuration event.

+If the CIR message contains the CIR-Flags with delete all communication pattern, and the feature Config-Eff-CP is supported, the HSS shall delete all Communication Pattern configured by the SCEF for the subscriber.
+This includes forwarding the deletion to involved serving nodes.

 If the CIR command contains the CIR-Flags AVP with the bit for Enhanced Coverage Query set, the HSS shall return the current settings of Enhanced Coverage together with the current Serving PLMN-ID (if any) in the CIA command.